ryanflorence/talks/2011-10-01-jqcon-boston/README.md

 Creating your own widgets is easy.
-Using the jQuery.widget method, you simply give your widget a name and a definition, and the widget factory does a bunch of work behind your scenes, like adding your widget to the jQuery prototype and caching your element at `this.element`.
+Using the jQuery.widget method, you simply give your widget a name and a definition, and the widget factory does a bunch of work behind the scenes, like adding your widget to the jQuery prototype and caching your element at `this.element`.

 ```javascript